Odate, Akita Japanese Bending Wood

 Odate Magewappa

-Odate Magewappa is a Japanese bending wood technique that has been carried on in Odate City, Akita Prefecture for 1,300 years.
-In the late 17th century, it developed as a side job for the lower class Samurai of downtown Odate Castle, and in 1980, Odate's Magewappa was designated as the only Japanese traditional craft among all Magewappa in Japan.
+Odate magewappa is a Japanese wood-bending technique that has been carried on in Odate City, Akita Prefecture for 1,300 years.
+In the late 17th century, it developed as a side job for the lower class samurai of downtown Odate Castle.
+In 1980, Odate's magewappa was officially designated as a traditional Japanese craft, the only kind to receive this distinction among all magewappa crafts in Japan.

-Magewappa are made from thinly sliced Akita cedar or cypress wood, unique to Akita Prefecture, soaked in boiling water to soften it, quickly bent to fit the shape, dried, and then sewn with cherry bark strip to form a loop, and the bottom is fitted without any gaps.
+Magewappa is made from thinly sliced Akita cedar or cypress wood, unique to Akita Prefecture.
+The wood is soaked in boiling water to soften it, quickly bent into the desired shape, dried, and then sewn with cherry bark strips.
+Finally, the bottom is fitted precisely, leaving no gaps.

-Magewappa is beautiful and lightweight, easy to carry, and has the advantage that the cedar's antibacterial and moisture retention properties keep the rice inside from getting sore and keep it tasty.
-The modern Magewappa is made with a urethane coating to increase durability, which gives the Akita cedar a more elegant sheen and allows it to be washed thoroughly with dishwashing detergent and can be used for many years.
+Magewappa items are beautiful, lightweight, and easy to carry.
+Additionally, the cedar possesses antibacterial and moisture retention properties, which helps the rice packed inside stay delicious and keep from going bad.
+Modern Magewappa is made with a urethane coating to increase durability.
+This gives the wood an elegant sheen and allows it to be washed thoroughly with dishwashing detergent, helping it be used for many years.

-First, Japanese bending wood techniques are generally referred to as "Magemono".
-And "Magewappa", refers to the traditional Magemono made in Odate, Akita Prefecture.
-The term "Magewa" is rarely used, and refers to the ringed part of the Magemono, excluding the bottom, or the technique.
+Items made using Japanese wood-bending techniques are generally referred to as magemono.
+Magewappa refers to traditional magemono made in Odate, Akita Prefecture.
+The term magewa, though rarely used, refers to the ringed part of magemono, excluding the bottom; it can also refer to the technique itself.

-Odate's Magewappa are made of Akita cedar, which is unique to the nature of Akita Prefecture, and are all handcrafted by artisans using techniques that have remained unchanged since the Magemono technique was first established in Japan.
+Odate's magewappa are made of Akita cedar, handcrafted by artisans using techniques that have remained unchanged since the magemono technique was first established in Japan.

-The industry was established in the late 17th century, when the lord of Odate Castle encouraged low-ranking samurai to make magewappa as a side job.
-Today, Magewappa are made mainly for traditional Japanese products such as bento boxes and tea trays, as well as products that are more in line with the lifestyle of Western culture.
+In any case, the magemono industry was established in the late seventeenth century, when the lord of Odate Castle encouraged low-ranking samurai to make magewappa as a secondary occupation.
+Today, most magewappa are traditional Japanese products such as bento boxes and tea trays, but products that match a Western-style lifestyle are also made.

 Filters